KyleziNho/Arcadeus/README.md

 # MA PE Modeler Excel Add-in

-This repository contains the built static files for the MA PE Modeler Excel add-in.
+This repository contains the built static files for the Arcadeus Excel add-in.

 ## Files